labmec/neopz/docs/material/index.rst

 The programmer will note that there is a unique boundary interface associated with each interface.
 The interface type is declared by a "using InterfaceBC" statement declared in each material interface

-.. doxygenclass:: TPZBndCond
+.. cpp:alias:: TPZBndCond
-   :outline:
-   :no-link:

-.. doxygenclass:: TPZBndCondT
+.. cpp:alias:: TPZBndCondT
-   :outline:
-   :no-link:

-.. doxygenclass:: TPZBndCondBase
+.. cpp:alias:: TPZBndCondBase
-   :outline:
-   :no-link:

 Creating Boundary Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^